 Carolyn Schofield, Brand, Marketing and Creative Effectiveness consultant, explores the critical connection between brand positioning and customer experience in this article.
 She shares personal anecdotes highlighting how mismatches between a brand's promise and customer interactions can damage trust and create negative emotional associations.
-Schofield emphasizes the importance of considering unintended consequences in marketing strategies to ensure the customer experience aligns with the brand's values.
+Carolyn emphasizes the importance of considering unintended consequences in marketing strategies to ensure the customer experience aligns with the brand's values.
 Read below to learn more.

 Brand positioning and customer experience should go hand in hand.
 A brand can (and should) dedicate significant resources to establishing a strong and distinctive brand positioning, clarifying what brand attributes it needs to have to meet customer needs and communicating the brand effectively.
 If the experience that customers have when interacting with the brand doesn’t align with the brand promise however, all these efforts can be in vain.